vadimtimakin/Style-Transfer-Telegram-Bot/README.md

 `$ pip install -U aiogram`

 The main advantage of this framework over others is asynchrony.
 This allows processing requests from multiple users simultaneously.
-This framework supports webhooks as well as others, but I use regular polling instead, because I chose [AWS](https://aws.amazon.com/?nc1=h_ls) as the platform for deploying the bot, which allows the bot to work without falling asleep.
+This framework supports webhooks as well as others, but I use regular polling instead, because I chose [AWS](https://aws.amazon.com/?nc1=h_ls) as the platform for deployment the bot, which allows the bot to work without falling asleep.

 The entire code of the bot itself is located in the module [main.py](https://github.com/t0efL/Style-Transfer-Telegram-Bot/blob/master/main.py).